fernandobatels/rfirebird/README.md

-# Firebird tool for raw access the database files
+# rfirebird - Firebird tool for raw access the database files

 This is a study and demonstration project.
 Only use this project with offline copy of your database file.